 In infants and young children, if there is no complications, surgery is deferred till age 5.
 Many umbilical hernias close on their own without surgery by year 1 and nearly all umbilical hernias close without surgery by age 5.
 If hernia becomes larger with age, is not reducible or is still present after age 5, the child’s provider may suggest that the hernia be repaired surgically.
 At any age if the hernia is strangulated, then immediate surgery is recommended.

 All umbilical hernias in adults should be operated upon.
 The surgery includes placement of loop of intestines back into the abdominal cavity, closure of the opening and reinforcement with a piece of mesh to help strengthen the area where the muscles and opening is repaired.
 This surgery is usually done laparoscopically.

 Advantages of laparoscopic surgery over open surgery is avoidance of big incision and thus early recovery of the patient.
 However, during laparoscopic surgery, one needs to use a special mesh as well tacking instruments and thus cost of surgery goes up.
 If cost is not an issue then laparoscopic repair of umbilical hernia is preferred.
 A small pressure dressing will be required over the umbilicus for a few days in laparoscopic surgery to obliterated the empty space under the skin and prevent formation of a seroma.

 Dr. Rajeev Kapoor is a Umbilical Hernia Specialist in Chandigarh.
-He is a best Umbilical Hernia Surgeon in Chandigarh, India.
-He is a highly experienced Hernia Surgeon and has successfully performed thousands of surgeries in Chandigarh and other cities of India.
-Book your appointment for free consultation.
+He is a highly experienced Hernia Surgeon and has successfully performed many surgeries in Chandigarh.
+Book your appointment for consultation.
 Call at +91-9876-507-444 to get the best treatment for umbilical hernia.